bradhowes/swift-math-parser/README.md

 * `MathParser.init`
 * `MathParser.Evaluator.eval`

 If a symbol or function does not exist during an `eval` call, the final result will be `NaN`.
-If a symbol is defined in during parsing, it will be replaced with the symbol value.
+If a symbol is resolved during parsing, it will be replaced with the symbol's value.
 Otherwise, it will be resolved during a future `eval` call.
 Same for function calls -- if the function is known during parsing _and_ the argument is a known value, then it will be replaced with the function result.
 Otherwise, the function call will take place during an `eval` call.